trinhoftheworld/Project-Descriptions-for-Review/Programming Foundations/Allow Comments.md

   * No "magic numbers" (a magic number is a number that is used in the code without explanation.
 In these situations you should assign that number to a variable with a logical name)
 * Python is used for validating user input.
 It is not enough to use client-side validations such as form validations because not all browsers support proper form validations (ex: Safari).
 Furthermore, a hacker can bypass form validations by accessing a browser's Development Tools.
+At a minimum if a user inputs a blank input and an error is raised, this section should pass.

 ## 2 - Content Review